AuvyuanDumas/ActiveDirectory-Config/README.md

 ![image](https://github.com/user-attachments/assets/b840554c-746c-4e69-bc1b-9f03ea698cbc)

-- Used PowerShell scripts to create and manage **1,000+ users** in AD
-- Provisioned and assigned user accounts to Organizational Units (OUs)
-- Configured user policies and group memberships through AD

 ## Summary
 - **Client10 VM (Windows 10 Employee Workstation)** uses the **VMWare Network (Corporate Network)** and connects to the **DC (Active Directory)** as its **default gateway**.